adamcnewman/physics-simulation/README.md

-# stern-gerlach-simulation
+# Physics Simulation

-3D Web Simulation of the Stern-Gerlach Simulation
+3D Web Simulation of the Stern-Gerlach Physics Experiment

-This is being developed for the purpose of providing students at my university with a more interactive and immersive experience in learning about this particular physics experiment.
+This is being developed for the purpose of providing physics students at my university with a more interactive and immersive experience for learning about this particular physics experiment.

 # Technologies Used